Chronology of Portuguese discoveries and maritime expansion

 What were the reasons that led the king to prepare the expedition?

-Finally, and perhaps most importantly, the taking of Constantinople by the Ottoman Turks in 1453 caused a stir throughout Christian Europe and led the Pope to preach a new crusade, to which King Afonso V seems to have been the only monarch to respond in the affirmative.
+Finally, and perhaps most importantly, the conquest of Constantinople by the Ottoman Turks in 1453 caused a stir throughout Christian Europe and led the Pope to preach a new crusade, to which King Afonso V seems to have been the only monarch to respond in the affirmative.

-What was the importance of this conquest?
+What was the significance of this conquest?

 Alcácer-Ceguer was abandoned in 1549, leaving only Ceuta, Tangier and Mazagan as the last landmarks of Portuguese expansion in Morocco.